Soap made from human corpses: Legacy

 A BBC documentary about the death camps which was produced at the end of the war shows bars of "RIF" soap, which were alleged to be made of human fat, and evidence of similar atrocities including shrunken prisoner heads and preserved tattoos, which were put on display in Buchenwald and shown to the population of Weimar after the camp's liberation.

 Several burial sites in Israel include graves for "soap made of Jewish victims by the Nazis".
 These are probably bars of RIF soap.
 Following a heated discussion about these graves in the media in 2003, Yad Vashem publicized Professor Yehuda Bauer's research which says that RIF soap was not made of human fat, and the RIF myth was probably propagated by the Nazi guards in order to taunt the Jews.
 Yad Vashem includes an image of an emotional funeral and a burial of "Jewish" soap in Romania.

 A small bar of soap was on display at the Nazareth holocaust memorial museum in Israel, and a similar bar of soap was buried in the "holocaust cellar" live-museum in mount Zion in Jerusalem, Israel, during the museum's inception in 1958.
 A replica was on display there.
 Following the publication of Yad Vashem Professor Yehuda Bauer's conclusion that soap was not manufactured from the bodies of Jews or other Nazi concentration camp inmates in industrial quantities, Tom Segev, a "new historian" and an anti-establishment Israeli author, wrote in his book "The Seventh Million" that the belief in the existence of the Holocaust-Cellar soap was "idol worshiping in Jerusalem".

 A bar of soap is displayed at the National Museum of the History of Ukraine in the Second World War inside the Motherland Monument in Kyiv, Ukraine.

 The manufacture of soap from stolen liposuction waste is a major plot point in the 1999 film Fight Club.

+In 2004, after Italian prime minister Silvio Berlusconi underwent liposuction, artist Gianni Motti claimed to have bought the fat from the Swiss clinic.
+He then moulded it a bar of soap, naming it Mani pulite after the early-1990s Italian anti-corruption investigation, and displayed it at the Art Basel fair, where a Swiss private collector bought it for 15,000 euros.

 In September 2016, Dutch artist Julian Hetzel, created an art installation called Schuldfabrik using soap made from donated human fat, highlighting human excess and waste.
 Schuld is a German term that has two different yet related meanings: 'guilt' as a moral duty, and 'debt' as an economical obligation.
 'Fabrik' is the German word for 'factory'.